edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

 ### Add Layers

 Next is the creation of the application stack layers.
 One for the PHP App Server layer and one for the MySQL database layer.
-Let&#8217;s start with the PHP App Server layer.
+Let's start with the PHP App Server layer.

-After you finished creating the Stack you&#8217;ll end up on the _Stack_ tab.
+After you finished creating the Stack you'll end up on the _Stack_ tab.
 There under the _Add your first layer section_ click on _Add a layer_ (See Figure 8).

 <div id="attachment_1113" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/02/Opsworks05.png" alt="Figure 8: Add Layer - Step 1" width="600" height="127" class="size-full wp-image-1113" srcset="/content/uploads/2014/02/Opsworks05.png 600w, /content/uploads/2014/02/Opsworks05-360x76.png 360w, /content/uploads/2014/02/Opsworks05-1x1.png 1w" sizes="(max-width: 600px) 100vw, 600px" />